 · Climate dynamics, including atmosphere–ocean interactions and the role of the ocean in climate variability

 · Climate modeling, ranging from simple models to general circulation models (GCMs)

 Below are the more specific topics I worked on for my M.S. and Ph.D:

 Quantifying The Role of Ocean Dynamics in Ocean Mixed Layer Temperature Variability

 It is understood that ocean dynamical processes are fundamental to the El Niño- Southern Oscillation, but the role of ocean heat transport in climate variability outside of the Tropical Pacific is relatively less well-understood.

-To improve our understanding of the role of ocean dynamics in climate variability, I have used observations, reanalyses, and a state-of-the-art ocean state estimate, ECCO (Estimating the Circulation and Climate of the Ocean), to quantify the role of ocean dynamics in mixed-layer temperature variability on monthly to decadal timescales across the global oceans.
+To improve our understanding of the role of ocean dynamics in climate variability, we have used observations, reanalyses, and a state-of-the-art ocean state estimate, ECCO (Estimating the Circulation and Climate of the Ocean), to quantify the role of ocean dynamics in mixed-layer temperature variability on monthly to decadal timescales across the global oceans.

-Consistent with previous studies, the results indicate that the ocean dynamical contribution to temperature variance is largest over the western boundary currents, their extensions, and regions of equatorial upwelling (top panel).
-However, In contrast to many previous studies, the results suggest that ocean dynamics reduce the variance of Northern Hemisphere mixed-layer temperatures on timescales longer than a few years (bottom panel).
+Consistent with previous studies, the results indicate that the ocean dynamical contribution to temperature variance is largest over the western boundary currents, their extensions, and regions of equatorial upwelling (Figure 1, top panel).
+However, In contrast to many previous studies, the results suggest that ocean dynamics reduce the variance of Northern Hemisphere mixed-layer temperatures on timescales longer than a few years (Figure 2, bottom panel).